Skin cancer: Squamous cell carcinoma treatment

 Surgical removal: Three types of surgical removal are used to treat SCC of the skin.
 The type of surgical removal you receive depends largely on the type of SCC you have, where it’s located, and how deeply it goes.

 Here’s what involved with each type of surgical removal:

 Excision: Your dermatologist cuts out the cancer and an area of normal-looking skin around the tumor.
 Removing some normal-looking skin helps to remove stray cancer cells.

 What your dermatologist removes will be looked at under a high-powered microscope by a doctor, who is looking for cancer cells in the normal-looking skin.
 Your treatment is complete if the normal-looking skin contains no cancer cells.

 If cancer cells are found in the normal-looking skin, you will need more treatment.

-Mohs (pronounced moes) surgery: This is often used to treat SCC on the skin because many of these cancers develop on the face, neck, or hand where it can be difficult to remove an area of normal-looking skin.
+Mohs (rhymes with nose) surgery: This is often used to treat SCC on the skin because many of these cancers develop on the face, neck, or hand where it can be difficult to remove an area of normal-looking skin.
 There just isn’t a lot of extra skin on these parts of the body.

 During Mohs surgery, you remain awake while the surgeon removes the least amount of tissue required to treat the cancer.
 This is possible because the surgeon can see where the cancer stops during the surgery.